TraekWells/hip-hop-season/content/reviews/evidence-weather-or-not.md

 ---
 title: Weather Or Not
 artist: Evidence
-featured: false
+finalThoughts:
-finalThoughts: There’s not a lot to say about Weather or Not.
+  There’s not a lot to say about Weather or Not.
 It is a very solid album with fantastic production from The Alchemist, Evidence himself, and a handful of others.
 The lyrics are good, powerful, and dark at moments.
 Even though it’s 56 minutes long, it doesn’t feel like the album drags on or is a chore to listen to.
   When you press play on any Evidence project, you know what you’re going to get.
   He’s an underground legend who gave us listeners another complete album from start to finish, we appreciate it.
+bottomLine:
-bottomLine: Sticking to the formula that made Evidence’s fanbase love him, the California native delivers a timeless, boom bap album that focuses on blessings and curses.
+  Sticking to the formula that made Evidence’s fanbase love him, the California native delivers a timeless, boom bap album that focuses on blessings and curses.
-image: "/images/weather-or-not-album-cover.jpg"
+image: '/images/weather-or-not-album-cover.jpg'
 rating:
   lyrics: 29
   production: 31